hhu-bsinfo/dxram/script/deploy/README.md

 # Deployment script

-The deployment script (*deploy.sh*) allows quick deployment of muliple DXRAM instances with minimal effort to a cluster or localhost for testing.
+The deployment script (*deploy.sh*) allows quick deployment of multiple DXRAM instances with minimal effort to a cluster or localhost for testing.

 # How to deploy